-After settling his differences with a Japanese PoW camp commander, a British colonel co-operates to oversee his men's construction of a railway bridge for their captors - while oblivious to a plan by the Allies to destroy it.
+After settling his differences with a Japanese P.O.W. camp commander, a British Colonel co-operates to oversee his men's construction of a railway bridge for their captors, while oblivious to a plan by the Allies to destroy it.

-Based on a true story, a group of allied escape artist-type prisoners-of-war (POWs) are all put in an 'escape proof' camp.
+Based on a true story, a group of allied escape artist-type prisoners-of-war are all put in an "escape proof" camp.
 Their leader decides to try to take out several hundred all at once.
-The first half of the film is played for comedy as the prisoners mostly outwit their jailers to dig the escape tunnel.
-The second half is high adventure as they use boats and trains and planes to get out of occupied Europe.Written by
+The first half of the movie is played for comedy, as the prisoners mostly outwit their jailers to dig the escape tunnel.
+The second half is high adventure as they use planes, trains, and boats to get out of occupied Europe.Written by

 John Vogel <email@example.com>

 183 of 229 people found this review helpful.